wayfareio/wayfare.io/startups/idea-weekend.markdown

     leave with a roadmap containing just the right amount of structure to support you in the challenge of moving your idea forward.
 guides:
-- first_name: Joanna
-  last_name: Waterfall
-  image: "/assets/images/joanna-waterfall.jpg"
-  title: Founder of Yellow Co.
-  company: Speaker and Startup Coach
-  text: Joanna is the Founder of Yellow Co., an organization that exists to empower
-    creative women to become agents of good.
-With a degree in graphic design and digital media and a background in branding, Joanna believes that creativity and business should go hand in hand.
-She has been featured in publications such as The Huffington Post, LA Lady Magazine, Career Contessa, Belong Magazine and others.
-She is motivated by the belief that women can change the world through stepping into what makes them come alive.
 - first_name: Jeff
   last_name: Tanner
   image: "/assets/images/jeff-tanner.jpg"